 These lines provide setting for exporting files.
-For more details see Section 9.5.3 [Export options], page 40.
+For more details see Section 9.5.3 [Export options], page 41.

-10.4 The very busy C-c C-c key
+11.4 The very busy C-c C-c key

 The key C-c C-c has many purposes in org-mode, which are all mentioned scattered throughout this manual.
-One specific function of this key is to add tags to a headline (see Chapter 7 [Tags], page 28).
+One specific function of this key is to add tags to a headline (see Chapter 7 [Tags], page 29).
 In many other circumstances it means something like Hey Org-mode, look here and update according to what you see here.
 Here is a summary what this means in different contexts.

 - If the cursor is in one of the special #+KEYWORD lines, this triggers scanning the buffer for these lines and updating the information. - If the cursor is inside a table, realign the table.
-This command works even if the automatic table editor has been turned off. - If the cursor is on a #+TBLFM line, re-apply the formulas to the entire table. - If the cursor is inside a table created by the 'table.el' package, activate that table. - If the current buffer is a remember buffer, close note and file it. with a prefix argument, file it without further interaction to the default location.
+This command works even if the automatic table editor has been turned off. - If the cursor is on a #+TBLFM line, re-apply the formulas to the entire table.

-- If the cursor is on a <<<target>>>, update radio targets and corresponding links in this buffer. - If the cursor is on a numbered item in a plain list, renumber the ordered list.
+- If the cursor is inside a table created by the 'table.el' package, activate that table. - If the current buffer is a remember buffer, close note and file it. with a prefix argument, file it without further interaction to the default location. - If the cursor is on a <<<target>>>, update radio targets and corresponding links in this buffer. - If the cursor is in a plain list item with a checkbox, toggle the status of the checkbox. - If the cursor is on a numbered item in a plain list, renumber the ordered list.

-10.5 A cleaner outline view
+11.5 A cleaner outline view